-Other than the non-executive Chairman, the Company did not pay cash to its directors during 2001 but did reimburse directors for expenses incurred in their capacity as directors.
-At the February 23, 2002 meeting the Board of Directors approved a proposal to compensate each non-employee Director elected at the Annual Shareholders Meeting for 2002 at the rate of \$12,000 per annum and 8,000 options with one year vesting.
-Non-employee directors have been granted options to purchase Common Stock of the Company as compensation for their services during the year ended December 31, 2001 and in prior years.
-Until May 2001, the non-executive Chairman of the Board was paid \$8,000 per quarter.
-This was eliminated on May 14, 2001 when Mr. Thomas became Chairman of the Board.
+At the February 13, 2003 meeting the Board of Directors approved a proposal to compensate each non-employee Director elected at the Annual Shareholders Meeting for 2003 at the rate of \$15,000 per annum and 8,000 options with one year vesting.
+In 2002 the Company paid non-employee directors \$12,000 and granted 8,000 options as compensation for their services.
 Directors who are employees of the Company are not separately compensated for their service on the Board of Directors.

 Prior to 2002, the Company had a practice of granting non-employee directors options to purchase 5,000 shares of Common Stock, which vest immediately before the next scheduled annual meeting, as compensation for the ensuing year's service (the "annual grant") and an initial grant of options to purchase 7,500 shares of Common Stock, which vest ratably over a three-year period, upon their first election to the Board of Directors (the "initial grant").
-In 2001, each of the non-employee directors received an annual grant of 5,000 options exercisable at \$1.33 per share with new directors receiving an initial grant of 7,500 shares at \$1.33 per share.
+In 2002, each of the non-employee directors received an annual grant of 8,000 options with a one-year vesting exercisable at \$5.65 per share.